-The full-time program aims to admit between eight to twelve qualified applicants each Fall term.
+The full-time program aims to admit between six to eight qualified applicants each Fall term.
 Students come to UTA from around the world and study in a variety of Social Work areas including child welfare, mental health, health disparities, domestic violence, aging and international social work.
 Faculty members in the School of Social Work have a strong commitment to the education of doctoral students.
 The curriculum emphasizes a strong research and statistical background designed to develop successful graduates who will have the skills and ability to conduct cutting edge research.

 During the first year of the full-time program, students complete foundation courses on research, statistics, theory and policy.
-In the second year of the full-time program, students develop an area of specialization and take additional classes including measurement design, advanced statistics, grant writing and courses outside the School of Social Work.
+In the second year of the full-time program, students develop an area of specialization and take additional classes including advanced research, advanced statistics, grant writing and elective courses inside and outside the School of Social Work.